Eyebrow Wax Burns- When Waxing Goes Wrong

 Allergies: Serious allergic reactions are possible following an eyebrow wax.
 Symptoms might include itching, swelling, hives, a rise in temperature or inflammation.
 To reduce the possibility of a reaction, the salon should always ask the individual if they have any allergies, before an eyebrow waxing procedure.

-If you encounter any eyebrow wax burn issues, you should seek immediate medical attention.
+If you suffer from an eyebrow wax burn, you should seek immediate medical attention.
 When it is safe for you to do so, contact us for advice on making an eyebrow wax claim.

 Visit our page on Eyebrow Wax Burn Claims for more information on making a claim.